Tennessee flooding leaves 16 people dead and 51 others missing - Local News 8

 Crews from Tennessee Emergency Management are on the scene and helping set up shelters for impacted residents.
 Davis said a curfew will remain in place.
 He asked people not to come to Waverly unless absolutely necessary.

-“We would rather just ask you not to come into Waverly if you don’t have to,” Davis told WSMV.
-“It helps us control that and minimize the dangers that we have.”
+“It helps us control that and minimize the dangers that we have,” Davis told WSMV.

-According to the Tennessee Emergency Management Agency, the impacted counties include Humphreys, Hickman, Houston and Dickson, and drivers were urged to not attempt to cross flood roads.
+The impacted counties include Humphreys, Hickman, Houston and Dickson, and drivers are urged to not attempt to cross flood roads, according to the Tennessee Emergency Management Agency.

 A reunification center has been opened at McEwen High School, the sheriff’s office said.
 Shelters have been opened in Waverly, Dickson and Centerville, the Tennessee Emergency Management Agency said in a statement Saturday night.

-According to the National Weather Service in Nashville, more than 17 inches of rain was measured in McEwen on Saturday, possibly setting a new state record for 24-hour rainfall, though the data still needs to be checked before the new record is official.
-The previous record was set in September 1982 with 13.6 inches of rain in Milan, Tennessee.
+More than 17 inches of rain was measured in McEwen on Saturday, possibly setting a new state record for 24-hour rainfall, though the data still needs to be checked before the new record is official, according to the National Weather Service in Nashville.

+Krissy Hurley, warning coordination meteorologist for NWS Nashville, told CNN that’s one-third of the yearly rainfall in a given year.

+“We were getting rainfall rates of 3 inches per hour for three hours straight,” Hurley said.
+“It’s an unheard of, astronomical type of statistic to see after the fact.”

 Numerous state agencies have responded, TEMA said, including the Tennessee National Guard, the state Department of Transportation, the Tennessee Highway Patrol and the Tennessee Department of Health.